Fun Learning Materials for Kids!

 WABC®

-standardization sample includes a total of 1,200 children between the ages 2;6 and 7;11.
-The sample closely approximates the U.S. Census 2000 data.
+standardization sample included 1,200 children ages 2;6 to 7;11 and closely resembles the U.S. Census 2000 data.

 WABC®